jon-terschan/OREF_microclimate/README.md

 The pipeline is structured into scripts, each of which entails one or multiple different processing steps.
 Scripts can be sourced seperately or consecutively using the ```00_source.R``` script.
 Package dependencies are defined within ```00_source.R``` script.
 Ensure that ```functions.R``` was sourced beforehand before attempting to source individual scripts, since it contains all custom functions utilized in individual scripts.
 Scripts closely resemble each other: They usually contain variables defining (custom) function arguments (i.e., function settings and input paths), and code to execute the custom function for multiple files.
 If you want to change what a script does, you must do to so inside the corresponding custom function within the ```functions.R```script.
 Said script also entails some simple documentation on each custom function.
 # Folder Structure
+Filepath references within the code assume the following directory structure:
 ```
 FILEPATH/OREF_microclimate
 ├── 00_source.R